Safety Recall V71 / NHTSA 19V-407 Occupant Restraint Controller – 2019-2020 Ram 1500

 A. Reprogram the ORC Module

 NOTE: The wiTECH scan tool must be used to perform this recall.
-This procedure must be performed with the wiTECH MicroPod IIeBay at latest software release level.
+This procedure must be performed with the wiTECH MicroPod IIeBay logo at latest software release level.
 If the reprogramming flash for the ORC is aborted or interrupted, repeat the procedure.
 The ORC must be at the latest calibration level after completing this recall.

 1. Open the hood.
 Install a battery charger and verify that the charging rate provides 13.2 to 13.5 volts.
 Do not allow the charger to time out during the flash process.
 Set the battery charger timer (if so equipped) to continuous charge.